irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 8. cat
 Quiz
 What's a good way to see the contents of a file?=cat Run cat on different files and directories.
-Then try to cat multiple files.=
+Then try to cat multiple files.= $ cd /c/Git\ hub, $ echo "hello" > textfile.txt, $ cat textfile.txt hello